Marshalyn Yeargin-Allsopp: Career

 Yeargin-Allsopp is the chief of the developmental disabilities branch of the National Center on Birth Defects and Developmental Disabilities at the Centers for Disease Control and Prevention (CDC).
 She has worked with the CDC since 1981.

 Yeargin-Allsopp is also a former member of Autism Speaks' scientific advisory board and scientific affairs committee.
 In addition, she is the chair of the Interagency Coordinating Committee for the National Children's Study.
 In 2008, the American Academy of Pediatrics gave Yeargin-Allsopp the Arnold J. Capute Award for her work in the field of children's disabilities.

 Research

 Yeargin-Allsopp's research focuses mainly on the epidemiology of autism and other developmental disabilities such as cerebral palsy, especially in urban areas.
 She was the first to develop a population-based surveillance system to measure the prevalence of such disabilities among school-age children.
-In 2003, she published results which identified 987 confirmed cases of autism among a group of three- to ten-year-old children in Atlanta, resulting in a prevalence of 34 per 10,000.
+In 2003, she published results which identified 987 confirmed cases of autism among a group of three- to ten-year-old children in Atlanta, resulting in a prevalence of 34 cases per 10,000.
 This rate is much higher than traditional estimates of the disorder, but one textbook still characterizes it as likely underestimating the issue.